 Q. How much do you suggest for an adoption fee?

-A. Although the size of donation is up to you we usually suggest a £15 donation for a single guinea pig and £25 for a pair.
-Every guinea pig is checked by our experienced vet prior to adoption and the adoption fee goes towards this initial expense among other things to ensure we can continue to run 'This Little Piggy'.
+A. The size of donation is up to you but we usually suggest a £15 donation for a single guinea pig and £25 for a pair.
+Every guinea pig is checked by our experienced vet prior to adoption and the adoption fee goes towards this initial expense as well as food and bedding to ensure we can continue to run 'This Little Piggy'.

 Q. What is your policy on cages for a pair of guinea pigs?